NicoloCavalli95horses/KMS-web-testing/content/01 Notes/session hijacking.md

 **Session fixation**
 This is when an attacker is assigned a valid session identifier by the application and then feeds this session to an unknowing user.

-This is usually done with a web URL that the user must click on the link:
+This is usually done with a web URL that the user must click:
 - Once the user clicks the link and signs into the application, the a hacker can then use the same session identifier to assume the identity of the user
 - This a hack also occurs when the web server accepts any session from a user and does not assign a new session upon authentication.
 In this case, the a hacker will use his or her own, pre-chosen session, to send to the victim.
 - These a hacks work because the session identifier is allowed to be reused (or replayed) in multiple sessions.